Any foreign visitor who wishes to enter

 More information about Japan Visa, please visit https://www.jnto.go.jp/eng/basic-info/tourist-info/visa-information.html.

 Please note ICGCE is not authorized to assist with the VISA process beyond providing the Notification of Acceptance Letter and Invitation Letter (after registration) issued by the ICGCE Committee Board.
-Should your application be denied, ICGCE cannot change the decision of the Ministry of Foreign Affairs of Thailand, nor will ICGCE engage in discussion or correspondence with the MOFA or the Embassy of Thailand on behalf of the applicant.
+Should your application be denied, ICGCE cannot change the decision of the Ministry of Foreign Affairs of Japan, nor will ICGCE engage in discussion or correspondence with the MOFA or the Embassy of Japan on behalf of the applicant.
 The registration fee cannot be refunded when the VISA application of individual being denied.